justpaulmiguel/Web1Proj/README.md

 Remove the task to the features and add task that you're workin on here.

+- My Account Info and Account Settings is the same for both admin and user just copy the one to the other

 ### Wil

 - Past Records (Search Bar)